 8. NEW BEGINNINGS

 You made a lot of mistakes in your first go-round with the whole website thing.
 Who knew the market for frog-themed kitchen cozies was so small, anyway?
-You already know you’ll do much better this time — Kitten Kozies are going to sell like wildfire! — but now you need to build a new website from scratch… If only you had a copy of your old website, you could just replace the frog pictures with kitten pictures….
+You already know you’ll do much better this time — Kitten Kozies are going to sell like wildfire! — but now you need to start a new blog from scratch… If only you had a copy of your old website, you could just replace the frog pictures with kitten pictures….

 9. NEW PHONE, WHO DIS?

-Tell me if this sounds familiar: You’re out with your friends, having a good time, taking selfies, dropping your phone into that fishbowl Karen swore she’d drink.
+Tell me if this sounds familiar: You’re out with your friends, having a good time, taking selfies, dropping your phone into that fishbowl Becky swore she’d drink.
 Next thing you know, you’re texting back “new phone, who dis?”
 20 times a day.
 Your friends are starting to get annoyed.
 Now imagine the same thing happening with your website, and all your business contacts.
-Karen from that Marketing Firm is NOT going to be happy.
+Renee from that Marketing Firm is NOT going to be happy.

 10. JUST BECAUSE

 The fact of the matter is, taking timely backups is just good practice.
 It only takes a few moments of your time, and it fixes a garden variety of issues that can crop up.
 Don’t think you’re impervious to these issues, either — no one is perfect, and the internet is weird like that.
 Sometimes things just go wrong, and there’s no rhyme or reason to it.
 Only a solution.
 And that solution is…a backup.